-Students may take classes at UC without being enrolled in a UC degree program.
+Students may take classes at Cincinnati without being enrolled in a Cincinnati degree program.
 Their official status is "non-matriculated," which is a traditional academic term meaning "not enrolled in a degree program."

 Submitting the Basic Data Form